-The rating reaffirmation factors in the strong parentage of Dhariwal Infrastructure Limited (DIL) as a part of the RP-Sanjiv Goenka (RP-SG) Group, the satisfactory operating performance of its 600-MW thermal power project, the availability of long-term power purchase agreements (PPAs) for Unit 2 (300 MW) and a medium-term PPA for a major share of Unit 1 (300 MW) and low fuel supply risks.
-The company's financial performance has improved over the past three years, reflected in its improved profitability and debt coverage metrics.
-This has been supported by higher generation from Unit-1 (300 MW) with sale of power under short-term PPAs to Maharashtra state utility till March 2022 and to the railways since April 1, 2022 under a medium-term PPA, along with the reduction in the debt level.
-The company also benefited from the sharp increase in tariffs for the power sold in the short-term market in FY2023.
-The sustainability of this improvement remains a key monitorable for DIL.
+The rating upgrade factors in the improvement in the company's financial performance over the past three years, reflected in its improved profitability and debt coverage metrics.
+This has been supported by higher generation from Unit-1 (300 MW) with the sale of power under short-term PPAs to Maharashtra state utility till March 2022 and to the railways since April 1, 2022 under a medium-term PPA, along with the reduction in the debt level.
+Further, the ratings continue to factor in the strong parentage of Dhariwal Infrastructure Limited (DIL) as a part of the RP-Sanjiv Goenka (RP-SG) Group, the satisfactory operating performance of its 600-MW thermal power project, the availability of long-term power purchase agreements (PPAs) for Unit 2 (300 MW) and a medium-term PPA for a major share of Unit 1 (300 MW) and low fuel supply risks.
+The company also benefited from the sharp increase in tariffs for the power sold in the short-term market in 9M FY2024 and FY2023, led by the healthy electricity demand growth in the country.
+The sustainability of these tariffs remains a key monitorable for DIL.

 The ratings continue to factor in the limited offtake risks for Unit 2 of the plant, wherein the entire capacity is tied up with Noida Power Corporation Limited (NPCL) under cost-plus tariff, and with Tamil Nadu Generation and Distribution Corporation Limited (TANGEDCO) under competitive bid-based tariff.
-The ratings also consider the low fuel-supply risk because of the long-term fuel supply agreement (FSA) for 530 MW out of the 600-MW capacity.
-The operating performance of the project under DIL remains satisfactory, with plant availability remaining well above the normative requirement and the plant load factor (PLF) improving to 80% in FY2023 from 76% in FY2022.
+The ratings also consider the low fuel-supply risk because of the long-term fuel supply agreement (FSA) for 530 MW of the 600-MW capacity.
+The operating performance of the project under DIL remains satisfactory, with plant availability remaining well above the normative requirement and the plant load factor (PLF) improving to 82.1% in 10M FY2024 and 80% in FY2023 from 76% in FY2022.

 The company has earlier received funding support from its fellow subsidiary, Haldia Energy Limited (HEL; rated [ICRA]A1+), and its parent, CESC Ltd. (CESC; rated [ICRA]A1+).
-However, it has remained self-sufficient over the last two years and did not require any support from the Group.
+However, it has remained self-sufficient over the last three years and did not require any support from the Group.
 While ICRA does not envisage the requirement of any incremental funding support from the parent/Group companies over the medium term, any such support, if required, is expected to be available from the parent/Group companies, as demonstrated in the past.

-The ratings remain constrained by the unavailability of long-term PPA for Unit 1 of DIL's power plant, though the recent tie-up of a three-year PPA with the Indian Railways from April 1, 2022 offers enhanced revenue visibility over the medium term and mitigates the offtake risk to a large extent.
+The ratings remain constrained by the unavailability of long-term PPA for Unit 1 of DIL's power plant, though the tie-up of a three-year PPA with the Indian Railways from April 1, 2022 offers enhanced revenue visibility over the medium term and mitigates the offtake risk to a large extent.
 Nevertheless, DIL's ability to tie up PPA for the balance capacity and secure new PPAs at reasonable tariffs in the future will remain a key credit monitorable.
 The capacity without long-term or medium-term PPAs would remain exposed to volume and tariff risks in the short-term market, as well as fuel pricing risk.